 - Spending habits

-After going through the online questionnaire, the following portfolio options are presented to you: conservative, balanced, or growth.
+After going through the online questionnaire, the following portfolio options were presented to me:

 Where Does Wealthsimple Invest My Money?